eric-gan/Sourcing/README.md

 Enter your Hunter API Key when prompted.
 [See Hunter API Key for setup instructions](#hunter-api-key).

+Two Methods of Usage:
+1. Creating New Info Sheet (Scraping LinkedIn)
+   Pull new data off LinkedIn.
+To generate new sourcing data, specify the companies, titles, and page depth you wish to source according to the instructions above and a completed CSV will be generated.
+2. Modifying Email Pattern on Existing Sheet
+   Use this option to modify an incorrect email format from hunter.io or to quickly fill out email information for any given companies.
+To properly use this option, you must already have a `sourcing.csv` file with all information except for `Email Address` completed.
+This option requires you to manually provide email patterns for given companies.
+To do so, fill out the number of companies you wish to fill emails for, the company name as listed on your Spreadsheet, and the email format as listed on Hunter.io (e.g {first}{last}@company.com).

 Open `sourcing.csv`, and you should see the output, which you can then copy over to Google Sheets.
-If emails do not appear for a company, the format will need to be manually scraped from Hunter, and merged in using an Excel function.
+As a reminder, please double check ALL email names and domain names before sending sourcing emails, as this is not perfect.
+If emails do not appear for a company, the format will need to be manually scraped from Hunter, and merged in using Option 2 (Modifying Email Pattern on Existing Sheet) or an Excel funtion.

 ## Hunter API Key
 Because this application uses Hunter.io API, individual users are required to create an API Key to use (API Requests are throttled).
 To generate a Hunter.io API Key: